forrtproject/forrtproject.github.io/CONTRIBUTING.md

 If you then still feel the need to ask a question and need clarification, we recommend the following:

 - Open an [Issue](/issues/new).
-- Provide as much context as you can about what you're running into.
+- Provide as much context as you can about the problem you're having.
 - Provide project and platform versions (Hugo, Operating System etc.), depending on what seems relevant.

-We will then take care of the issue as soon as possible.
+We will take care of the issue as soon as possible.
+Right now we run on volunteer time, so please be patient!

 ## I Want To Contribute